inndi/aroundTheU.S.-classComponents/README.md

 # **Around The U.S.**

-**Around The U.S.** is a social page where you can find and appreciate the extraordinary sights of the United States.
+**Around The U.S.** is a social interactive page with the extraordinary sights of the United States.

 ## Features

+*You can:*
 * find the extraordinary attractions of the United States.
-* the opportunity to appreciate the extraordinary attractions with "Like" button.
+* appreciate the extraordinary attractions with "Like" button.
-* the opportunity to edit name and information of profile.
+* edit name and information of profile.
+* add cards with favorite attractions.
+* delete cards of attractions.
+* open the card for detailed view.

-* suitable for gadgets with any resolution.
+Suitable for gadgets with any resolution.

 ## Technologies used: